upenr/ibmsystems-search/README.md

 # IBM Systems Training Search Website 🔍

 This is a React and Next.js-based [website](https://systemstraining.vercel.app) which delivers pre-rendered pages to view, search and filter for content on IBM Systems.
-There is a view counter that updates in real time.
+There is a view counter for each course that updates in real time.

+Use this website to find Systems infrastructure related training you like.

 ## Overview